Will private jet blunder, FOI changes haunt Doug Ford? - Global News

-globalnews.caHere’s what’s driving the latest coverage on Doug Ford and the jet backlash.
+globalnews.caHere’s a quick update on the latest news about Doug Ford and the private jet backlash.

 globalnews.caThe doug ford jet backlash grew fast once the private aircraft purchase was put in public view, because it collided directly with the political image Doug Ford has spent years building around restraint, waste-cutting, and plainspoken frugality.
 The reversal is not just about one plane.
 It is about how quickly a single spending decision can …